About

 Dr. Robert McLaughlin

-In addition to serving as the Chair of NCCBL's board, Bob is co-founder of the National Collaborative for Digital Equity, bringing to this work several decades of experience in education, STEM educational reform, educational policy analysis and innovation, and designing and leading large-scale technical assistance initiatives.
+In addition to serving as the Chair of NCCBL's board, Bob is co-founder of the National Collaborative for Digital Economy, bringing to this work several decades of experience in education, STEM educational reform, educational policy analysis and innovation, and designing and leading large-scale technical assistance initiatives.
 He has chaired the Association of Teacher Educators’ National Commission for Technology and the Future of Teacher Education, administered the evaluation and approval of New Hampshire’s educator preparation programs, and for nearly a dozen years conceived and led a nine-state consortium of state and local educational leaders undertaking systemic STEM educational reform and education technology integration at the school and preparation program levels.

 Free for Individuals